-Steve McClaren says Newcastle United can take inspirastion from Wigan Athletic – and their great escape.
+Steve McClaren says Newcastle can take inspiration '“ from Wigan!

 McClaren’s side are 18th in the Premier League and two points adrift of safety, with 14 matches left to play.